-GUEST VIEW: Assemblyman urges a reasoned, scientific approach to lifting pandemic restrictions
+Guest View: Assemblyman urges a reasoned, scientific approach to lifting pandemic restrictions

 Bottom line: we need a reasoned, scientific approach to opening up that balances the real public health threats on both sides of the stay at home orders.
 In order to do that, we need to be making decisions with good data.

-(Assemblyman James Gallagher, Republican of Yuba City, represents the 3rd Assembly District, which encompasses all of Glenn, Sutter, Tehama and Yuba counties as well as portions of Butte and Colusa counties.)
+Assemblyman James Gallagher represents the 3rd Assembly District, which encompasses all of Glenn, Sutter, Tehama and Yuba counties, as well as portions of Butte and Colusa counties.